Jahja Ling: Personal life

-His religion is Reformed Protestant; he says that Christianity has mostly inspired him as he is.
-His conversion happened when he was a teenager, before he went to the US.
+He is a Reformed Protestant and says that Christianity has had a major influence on him.
+His conversion occurred when he was a teenager, before he went to the US.
 Since then he has been encouraged and confirmed his vocation by Stephen Tong, his closest spiritual mentor.
-Jahja Ling also a key person to STEMI (Stephen Tong Evangelical Ministries International), and work closely with Ps.
-Dr. Stephen Tong, in various Christian Mision.
+Jahja Ling is also a key figure in Stephen Tong Evangelical Ministries International (STEMI), and works closely with Tong in various Christian missions.

 Ling and his first wife, Jane, had two sons, Gabriel and Daniel.
 She died of cancer in 1998.
-After the mourning time for 3 years of his first wife's death, he took a second wife in 2001.
-She is Jessie Chang, a Taiwanese Christian pianist; they have two daughters.
+After mourning for three years following his first wife’s death, he remarried in 2001.
+His second wife is Jessie Chang, a Taiwanese Christian pianist, and they have two daughters.

-Last year, he made the announcement at a meeting with the board of directors, staff and musicians that he planned to leave the organization after the 2016-17 season.
-He said, "After the 2016-17 season, I look forward to pursuing more international guest conducting, passing on the great musical traditions to the next generation through teach and continuing with my volunteer work in the Christian mission."
+In 2014, he announced at a meeting with the board of directors, staff, and musicians of the San Diego Symphony that he planned to leave after the 2016-17 season.
+He said, "After the 2016-17 season, I look forward to pursuing more international guest conducting, passing on the great musical traditions to the next generation through teaching, and continuing with my volunteer work in Christian mission."